 Fluorescent derivative for non-catalytic labeling of nucleic acid and peptide components

 Currently, non-catalytic labelling of biomolecules is intensively studied in connection with monitoring of their localization, interaction with other biomolecules or ligands or e.g. monitoring of their biosynthesis during intervening to cell system.
-Derivatives based on cyclooctyne, which are able to react with azido-compounds very fast at room temperature, are often used for non-catalytic labelling.
-However they suffer from complicated multi-step synthesis and low commercial availability.
-Aza-dibenzocyclooctyne (dibenzoazocine) systems bearing fluorescent label are then use as an alternative.
-Till now, these systems were described as a conjugates only with fluorescein, rhodamine and coumarine.
+Derivatives based on cyclooctyne, which are able to react with azido-compounds very fast at room temperature are often used for non-catalytic labelling.
+However, they suffer from complicated multi-step synthesis and low commercial availability.
+In this case, aza-dibenzocyclooctyne (dibenzoazocine) systems bearing fluorescent label are used as an alternative.
+Till now, these systems were described as conjugates only with fluorescein, rhodamine and coumarine.
 Thus, development of new dibenzoazocine conjugates is still very important and promising for labelling application.

 The availability, complicated synthesis or chemical stability are the main disadvantages of already described systems.
-In addition, some of them suffer from high temperature necessary for labelling which can resulted in damage of molecule structure.
-On the other hand our developed system is able to attach fluorescent label of BODIPY type to proteins, nucleic acids and their components.
+In addition, some of them suffer from high temperature necessary for labelling which can result in damage of molecular structure.
+On the other hand, our developed system is able to attach fluorescent label of BODIPY type to proteins, nucleic acids and their components.
 The labelling itself proceeds without catalyst in different solvents, at room temperature and with satisfactory intensity of fluorescence also at low concentrations.

 Institute of Molecular and Translational Medicine, Faculty of Medicine and Dentistry, Palacky University, Olomouc

 More information is available upon signing a CDA/NDA.
 Please contact IMTM´s director (email@example.com) or the technology transfer office (firstname.lastname@example.org)